needle-tools/needle-engine-support/documentation/getting-started/index.md

 These allow you to go from idea to prototype in a few clicks.

 1. Click on `File > New Scene`

 2. Select one of the templates with (needle) in their name and click `Create`.
+   We recommend the [Collaborative Sandbox](https://engine.needle.tools/samples/collaborative-sandbox) template which is a great way to get started with interactivity, multiplayer, and adding assets.
 3. Click Play to install and startup your new web project.

 ![20220822-140539-wqvW-Unity_oC0z-needle](https://user-images.githubusercontent.com/2693840/185917275-a147cd90-d515-4086-950d-78358185b1ef.png)